|

 A party seeking to include exhibits, documents, or reported hearings

-in the appellate record that are not part of the normal record on
+in the appellate record that are not part of the normal record

-Motions" portion of this website for an example.
+of this website for an example.

 Bench Trial